brimdata/zed/docs/lake/design.md

 ## Data Pools

-A lake is comprised of _data pools_.
+A lake is composed of _data pools_.
 Each data pool is organized according to its configured _pool key_.
 Different data pools can have different pool keys but all of the data in a pool must have the same pool key.